fernandoklurfan/OfficeDocs-SkypeForBusiness/Teams/call-recording-transcription-captions.md

 ## Enable call recording

 You can use the Microsoft Teams admin center or PowerShell to set a Teams calling policy to control whether a user's 1:1 Teams call or Public Switched Telephone Network (PSTN) call can be recorded.
+This setting is off by default.

 Many users use calls and meetings interchangeably depending on their needs.
 We recommend you check your meeting recording policy settings as well.
 If the settings are different for calls and meetings, it might cause confusion for your users.